Dumach/bench_manager/README.md

   1. Migrate
       * This button emulates the ```bench migrate``` command.
       * It applies schema changes and data migrations if any.
-      * Migrate should be run after you pull updates from any Frappé app.
+      * Migrate should be run after you pull updates from any Frappe app.
   2. Backup Site
       * This button backs up the site with all the files in it.
   3. Install App
       * On clicking this button a ui-dialog pops up where one can select and install any app onto the site.